1892 Carmarthenshire County Council election: Outcome

 The contested elections saw a number of closely-fought wards and the defeat of some high profile members of the previous council.
 These included Gwilym Evans, the chairman of the council, who was defeated in one of the new Llanelli wards by another retiring member, W.J.
 Wilson, and another leading Liberal, Henry Wilkins, lost by six votes to Conservative Ernest Trubshaw.
 Prominent Conservative, J.S.
 Tregoning, was also defeated at Llanelli by a large margin.
 At Llangeler, disputes in the woollen industry centred on Drefach Felindre predominated in a contest where the Conservative Thomas Thomas ousted the sitting member, John Lewis, a woollen manufacturer.
 Evans, Tregoning, Wilkins and Lewis all remained members of the council, however, as they were made aldermen.

 At Caio, Sir James Hills-Johnes won the seat where he was defeated in 1889, A closely fought contest at Carmarthen saw veteran Liberal Unionist Henry Norton losing by nine votes to the Liberal candidate, John Thomas.

 Notwithstanding these individual contests, the Liberals were assured of their majority before a single vote was cast and while their position was slightly stronger than in 1889 the numbers were unchanged as two seats (one elected and one aldermanic) had been gained during the term of the previous council.

 The Liberal members of the Council were criticised by local Conservative newspapers, notably the Carmarthen Journal, for allocating only one aldermanic seat to their political opponents.
-This contrasted to the position in neighbouring Cardiganshie, where three of the eight aldermanic seats were allocated to Conservatives.
+This contrasted to the position in neighbouring Cardiganshire, where three of the eight aldermanic seats were allocated to Conservatives.
 Colonel Gwynne Hughes of Glancothy, a retiring alderman, finished in tenth place in the vote and was not re-elected.

 Ward results

 Abergwili

-Some sources state that Lloyd stood as an Unionist candidate at this election.
+Some sources state that Lloyd stood as a Unionist candidate at this election.